Weetabix Limited – Slavery and Human Trafficking Statement

 To reinforce our commitment to combating slavery and trafficking, we have implemented the following policies, which set out our zero-tolerance approach to modern slavery, both within our own operations and our supply chain:

-- We have in place a Responsible Sourcing Policy which applies to all our operations and those in our supply chain.
-This Policy makes specific reference to our zero-tolerance stance on modern slavery;
+- We have superseded the Responsible Sourcing Policy with our Ethical Trading Policy which applies to all our operations and those in our supply chain.
+This Policy makes specific reference to our zero-tolerance stance on modern slavery.

-- We have a robust supplier set up process when engaging with new vendors, contractors and business partners to ensure that they are aware of and will adhere to our Responsible Sourcing Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
-This process is currently under review to drive further efficiency in the set-up process;
+- We have a robust supplier set up process when engaging with new suppliers, contractors and business partners to ensure that they are aware of and will adhere to our Ethical Trading Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
+Our supplier set up process is currently under review to drive further efficiency in pursuit of our change for even better strategy.

 - Our ultimate parent company launched a global Code of Conduct in 2018 which fits with our principles and values here at Weetabix.
 This Code provides support to our employees in making day to day ethical decisions in addition to the policies already in place.
 Our office-based staff in the UK and overseas are required to complete the Ethics and Code of Conduct training annually.

 In addition, we are currently working with our ultimate parent company to put in place a further due diligence tool aimed specifically at combatting money laundering and breach of US trade sanctions.
 This has now been launched with certain of our sister companies and anticipated to be rolled out to us later next financial year.